 - Recognizing community disparities: The asset-driven See the City you Serve and CTSI-CN Health Equity bus trips include community partners and increase understanding of disparities and comfort in addressing social determinants of health.

-- Health equity lectures: The Rodham Institute and Health Equity Lecture Series include topics such as social determinants of health, recognizing vulnerable populations, challenges to health equity, health equity data sources, cultural humility, facilitating difficult discussions, causes of health disparities and leveraging community assets.
+- Health equity lectures: The Health Equity Lecture Series includes topics such as social determinants of health, recognizing vulnerable populations, challenges to health equity, health equity data sources, cultural humility, facilitating difficult discussions, causes of health disparities and leveraging community assets.

 - The Cancer Preventorium and Spanish language radio show on cancer prevention.